-Begin the day by viewing the Taj Mahal in all its glory as the sun is rising.
-Firstly, board your group coach and drive through the awakening streets of Agra (an early start means that we can avoid the heat and crowds at the Taj Mahal later in the day).
-At a designated point, the group will disembark the coach and board smaller electric carts to continue to the entrance gate.
-After clearing security and baggage checks you will be admitted to the complex.
-You will spend approximately two hours here; sightseeing is easy with not many steps.
+Begin the day by viewing the Taj Mahal in all its glory.
+To reach the Taj Mahal, you will board small electric carts that will take you to the entrance gate, and once you have cleared security and baggage checks you will be admitted to the complex.
+Usually 2 hours are spent here; sightseeing is easy without many steps.
 For admission to the main mausoleum area, you are required to wear shoe covers (this may be provided on site - be prepared to bring an additional pair of socks).

-Return to your hotel to freshen up and have breakfast.
-Later, commence your drive of approximately 6 hours to Ranthambore, visiting the abandoned ghost city of Fatehpur Sikri en route.
+Later you will travel from Agra to Ranthambore National Park, home of the Bengal Tigers.